sorbay/sorbay-documentation/docs/en/sorbay_ciam.md

 ### Pages

 Following the "Bring your own UI" philosophy, the sorbay_ciam service allows you to configure custom frontend URLs here.
 This could be custom-written JavaScript frontends, that integrate with the service API.
+Follow the [instructions](/sorbay_ciam_integration) how to configure and launch our demo UI application.

 * "Login URL" - Login application URL
 * "Registration URL" - Registration application URL